jackthomas1430/Pewlett_Hackard_Employee_Analysis/README.md

     7. List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
     8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

-##Files
+## Files
  - "sql-challenge"(https://github.com/jackthomas1430/sql-challenge.git): The main repo for this challenge.
-    -"data" folder:contains the 6 csv files from the employee database -"Data_Analysis_Results" folder: contains images and csv files with the results for the eight data analysis questions -"table_schemata.sql": the table schema for each of the six CSV files -"sql_challenge_queries.sql": file with data analysis queries
+    - "data" folder:contains the 6 csv files from the employee database
+    - "Data_Analysis_Results" folder: contains images and csv files with the results for the eight data analysis questions
+    - "table_schemata.sql": the table schema for each of the six CSV files
+    - "sql_challenge_queries.sql": file with data analysis queries
-    -"SQL_CHALLENGE_ERD.PNG": image file of ERD
+    - "SQL_CHALLENGE_ERD.PNG": image file of ERD

-##Data Sources
+## Data Sources
 The data sources used for this project are the 6 csv files remaining from Pewlett Hackard's employee databse.
     1. "department.csv": columns are "dept_no" and "dept_name"
     2. "titles.csv": columns are "title_id" and "title"